OISTE/repository/OWGTMCPS.md

 ## 9.12  Amendments

-The OGTM can unilaterally amend this document, by attaining adhering to the following procedure:
+The OWGTM can unilaterally amend this document, by attaining adhering to the following procedure:
 - The modification needs to be justified under legal and technical considerations.
 - Any modification in the CPS cannot contradict the stipulations in the related CP, and vice-versa.
 - There is a modification procedure and change management for these amendments.